-Figure 1 : Most disasters in our time are unpredictable, and they cause death, suffering, pain and fear around the world.
+Figure 1: Most disasters in our time are unpredictable, and they cause death, suffering, pain and fear around the world.
 Media cover the disasters and while doing so they also send coded messages to the audiences as to who are threatening and who can be trusted.
 The media audiences interpret the media messages and construct their own perceptions of reality.
-The emotional response might be fear of or trust in the various actors.ii
+The emotional response might be fear of or trust in the various actors.
+In the various actors.

-Risk communication moves hand in hand with what Altheide terms "the discourse and the politics of fear" and
+Risk communication moves hand in hand with what Altheide terms "the discourse and the politics of fear" and "the face of fear is expanded surveillance."
+"All have become more prevalent since the 9/11 attacks on the United States" (Altheide 2010: 152).
+He also writes that:

-"the face of fear is expanded surveillance."
-"All have become more prevalent since the 9/11 attacks on the behavior and perspective, and makes us vulnerable to those who would control us in order to promote their own agendas ....We monitor and we discipline and punish; but above all, we tell mass mediated stories framed by symbolic manipulators of a society in control and out of control, infused with the discourse of fear (2010: 150, 155).
+Fear limits our intellectual and moral capacities, it turns us against others, and it changes our behavior and perspective, and makes us vulnerable to those who would control us in order to promote their own agendas ....We monitor and we discipline and punish; but above all, we tell mass mediated stories framed by symbolic manipulators of a society in control and out of control, infused with the discourse of fear (2010: 150, 155).